dart-lang/language/working/augmentations/feature-specification.md

 ### Augmentation declarations

-This feature introduces the modifier `augment` as the first token of many kinds of declarations.
-These declarations are known as *augmentation declarations*.

-*In Dart without this feature there are no augmentation declarations.
-Now that we are adding augmentation declarations we need to have a term that denotes a declaration which is not an augmentation.
-That is, it is one of the "normal" declarations that we've had all the time.*

-We say that a declaration which is not an augmentation declaration is an *introductory declaration*.
+A declaration marked with the modifier `augment` creates an *augmentation declaration* (or just "augmentation").
+In contrast, an unmarked declaration is an *introductory declaration*.

-Augmentation declarations include:
+An augmentation declaration doesn't create a new entity in the program.
+Instead, it adds to some existing introductory declaration with the same name.

-*   Type augmentations, which can add new members to types, add new values to enums, or add to the `with` or `implements` clauses.
+Augmentation declarations can affect types, functions, members, and almost any other kind of declaration in Dart.
+They can add members to classes, append values to enums, append types to `with` or `implements` clauses, fill in missing function bodies, etc.

-*   Function augmentations, which can provide a body.

-These operations cannot be expressed today using only imports, exports, or part files.
-Any Dart file (library file or part file) can contain augmentation declarations. *In particular, an augmentation can augment a declaration in the same file in which it occurs.*

-An augmentation can fill in a body for a declared member that has no body, but can't *replace* an existing body or add to it.
-In order to allow augmentations to provide bodies for static methods and top-level functions, we allow declarations of those to be "abstract" and lack a body as long as a body is eventually provided by an augmenting declaration.
+An augmentation can be in the same file as the introductory declaration it applies to, or in separate part files, but they must both be in the same library.
+Augmentations allow authoring a library in multiple separate pieces or files (some of which are likely generated) in a flexible manner, but they can't inject new behavior into libraries outside of the library author's control.

 ### Design principle